-More than 850 bird species have been recorded in Ethiopia, 31 of them being endemic to this country and the recently separated Eritrea.
-To find some of the most sought-after endemics, including the fabled Prince Ruspoli's Turaco, the range-restricted Stresemann's Bush-crow, the rarely seen White-winged Collared-dove and Salvadori’s (Juba) Weaver, we will venture to rarely-visited remote corners of this ancient land.
-There is also a five-day extension to look for the final four endemics: Harwood's Francolin and Ankober, Yellow-rumped and Yellow-throated Serins, so it will be possible to see all of the Ethiopian endemics during this comprehensive tour
+More than 850 bird species have been recorded in Ethiopia, 31 of them endemic to this country and the recently-separated Eritrea.
+To find some of the most-sought-after endemics, including the fabled Prince Ruspoli’s Turaco, the range-restricted Stresemann’s Bush-crow, the rarely-seen White-winged Collared-dove and Salvadori’s (Juba) Weaver, we will venture to rarely-visited remote corners of this ancient land.
+A post-tour extension is available.

 Day 1 Overnight flight from London to Addis Ababa.